On the Numerical Solution of Fourth-Order Linear Two-Point Boundary Value Problems: The algorithm for solving --

 \section{The algorithm for solving \eqref{eq:main_prob}--\eqref{bdry4}}

 In this section, we provide a detailed description of the algorithm for solving \eqref{eq:main_prob}--\eqref{bdry4}.
 The algorithm has three main components.
-First, the interval $[a,b]$ is broken into $m$ equal-length subintervals $[x_{i}, x_{i+1}], 1 \le i \le m$, where $x_i = -1 + 2(i-1)/m$.
+First, the interval $[a,b]$ is broken into $m$ subintervals $[x_{i}, x_{i+1}], 1 \le i \le m$, with user-prescribed endpoints $x_i$ satisfying $x_1=a$ and $x_{m+1}=b$.
+These subintervals do not need to be the same length.
 A solution with zero boundary values is produced on each subinterval, employing the second-kind integral equation described in Section \ref{sec:fredholm}.
 In addition, four linearly independent solutions to the homogeneous equation are also produced on each subinterval.

 Second, we form a linear combination of the solutions on each subinterval.
 The coefficients of this linear combination are chosen so that the resulting functions on adjacent intervals have matching boundary values.
 Solving for these coefficients is inexpensive but ill-conditioned, resulting in a solution that does not achieve machine precision.